-A sales process is a series of repeatable, planned steps which map out the journey a salesperson guides a prospect (or customer) to an approved contract, and beyond.
-The “beyond” part might surprise you now, however, you’ll learn that beyond can be the most profitable leg of the journey, especially in B2B sales.
-At some point, the founder of your company, and a select group of people (or it may be yourself) establish, then hone the sales process steps that your team will follow for the lifetime of your business.
+A sales process is a series of repeatable, planned steps that map out a sales rep’s journey as they guide a prospect to an approved contract and beyond.
+The “beyond” part might surprise you.
+However, you’ll learn that beyond can be the most profitable leg of the journey, especially in B2B sales.
+At some point, the sales leadership and a select group of people (or it may be yourself) establish and refine the sales process steps that your team will follow to close new business.

-Laying out the roadmap to find the kind of people who will lend you (or your salespeople) their ears, and give you time on their calendars, can take time.
-You’ll meet over cups of coffee; then they’ll convince their colleagues and their boss to meet you too – be it in their office, or virtually.
-Then finally, in the not too distant future, they will be convinced of the considerable value of your products and services and arrange to pay you for them.
+Laying out the roadmap to find the kind of people who will lend you (or your salespeople) their ears and give you time on their calendars can be time-consuming.
+You’ll meet over cups of coffee; then they’ll convince their colleagues and their boss to meet you too – be it in their office or virtually.
+Then finally, in the not too distant future, they’ll be convinced of the considerable value of your products and services and arrange to pay you for them.
 As you nurture this relationship, you can begin this sales process cycle again with another.

 You might think prospecting is the first sales process step.
-Yet, before you pick up the phone or step out the door, you should clarify, for your success (and sanity), just what your addressable market is.
+Yet, before you pick up the phone or step out the door, you should clarify just what your addressable market is for your success (and sanity).
 Fail to plan, plan to fail, as the saying goes.

 Are your products or services ideally suited to manufacturers in Michigan?
 Dentists in Denver?
 Airlines across America?
-Whatever your ideal prospect is, make sure you can identify some decision-makers to contact within your target audience or influencers who might champion your cause and help you get access to those decision-makers.
-Product, service training and research are essential to this step; however, the best salespeople are curious, constant learners, so training is not a finite step.
+Whatever your ideal prospect is, make sure you can identify some decision-makers to contact within your target audience or influencers who might champion your cause and help you access those decision-makers.
+The product, service training, and research are essential to this step; however, the best salespeople are curious, constant learners, so training is not a finite step.

 Market research is vital before jumping into prospecting, whether you are a sales rep, manager or working in a market intelligence role.
 Established businesses with extensive prospect and customer data in their Salesforce CRM have a distinct advantage over startups, though third-party data services can help level the playing field.
 Your ability to navigate through account, contact, and opportunity histories while onboarding will be critical to your success.
 Take advantage of any opportunity to accelerate ramp-up time with your company’s CRM.

-Cold calling, networking, and digital outreach are activities that can test the “mettle” of any sales professional.
-They are critical to filling and replenishing the sales funnel.
+Cold calling, networking, and digital outreach can test the “mettle” of any sales rep. They’re critical to filling and replenishing the sales funnel.
 The time you spent researching your new territory in the last sales process step should pay off here.
 Try to approach each conversation with an understanding of the roles of the people you connect with to tailor your approach accordingly.
 A CFO or COO will be keen on how you can help them increase efficiency and contain costs.
 At the same time, a VP of Sales will be interested in maximizing profitability and generating revenue.

 Don’t make closing a deal the goal of your prospecting calls, especially if you sell high-value, complex solutions.
 Just try to close on getting on a prospect’s calendar for a discovery meeting or call.
-You will ease the pressure from your shoulders when you build rapport with prospects, demonstrating you value their time.
-To get prospect’s buy-in for a discovery call, find a way to prove you understand their business and can connect what your company offers with a challenge they are faced with.
-Just don’t ask a prospect what keeps them up at night; that trope was worn out long ago.
+You’ll ease the pressure from your shoulders when you build rapport with prospects, demonstrating you value their time.
+To get a prospect’s buy-in for a discovery call, prove you understand their business and connect what your company offers with a challenge they face.
+Don’t ask a prospect what keeps them up at night; that trope was worn out long ago.

 3. Discovery conversations and meetings

-Discovery meetings or calls can be one-on-one conversations or a group call.
-They are a critical exercise to determine whether a prospect has a need that your company can address within a reasonable time, within a realistic budget.
+Discovery meetings or calls can be one-on-one conversations or group calls.
+They are a critical exercise to determine whether a prospect has a need that your company can address within a reasonable time and a realistic budget.
 Take lots of notes that you can use to tailor your presentation.

-You shouldn’t be presenting your products and services as much as you should be asking questions to shape the presentation.
+You shouldn’t be presenting your products and services as much as asking questions to shape the presentation.
 Ask questions and practice active listening to uncover any needs or pain points your business can solve.

 4. The sales presentation/demonstration

-If you’ve done an excellent job at asking questions and gathering requirements during your discovery conversation, a sales presentation should go well.
+A sales presentation will go well if you’ve done an excellent job asking questions and gathering requirements during your discovery conversation.
 Resist the urge to write your whole presentation on a slide deck, as your prospect will lose interest and tune out.
-A few words on a slide deck with critical points or statistics will go far if you can present what’s in your notes and match your unique sales proposition with your customer needs.
-Try to maintain eye contact with your audience as much as possible, and don’t get absorbed in your slides or notes.
+A few words on a slide deck with critical points or statistics will go far if you can present your notes and match your unique sales proposition with the customer’s needs.
+Try maintaining eye contact as much as possible, and don’t get absorbed in your slides.
 The same is true whether you are presenting online or in person.

 The sales presentation is a real moment of truth as a sales process step.
-It can convey that you genuinely believe in the value of what you are selling or that you are just going through the motions.
-If you want to close a deal, make sure you are prepared, polished and presentable.
+It can convey that you genuinely believe in the value of what you are selling or are just going through the motions.
+To close a deal, ensure you’re prepared, polished, and presentable.

 5. Close the deal

-Your sales enablement team can help you find excellent articles on how to negotiate contract terms, pricing, and the delivery of products or services.
-As a sales process step that is equal parts art and science, it is a delicate (but critical) skill to learn.
-Sales managers who have “carried a bag” in the field should share the secrets to their success in closing deals.
+Your sales enablement team can provide coaching and guidance on contract terms, pricing, and the delivery of products or services.
+As a sales process step, equal parts art and science, it’s a delicate (but critical) skill to learn.
+Sales managers who’ve “carried a bag” in the field should share the secrets to their success in closing deals.
 If a sales call “ride-along” can help close a high-value sales deal, go for it.
 Or, sales managers can share “fireside chat” stories for different closing scenarios in your sales enablement content.

 Getting a signed sales agreement isn’t the last sales process step.
-It is critical for a sales professional to follow-up with their client to:
+It’s critical for a sales professional to follow up with their new customer to:

 - Ensure your company is delivering/delivered what was promised